LeadHeadBOD/BODTitanium/README.md

  * SGI           - SGIMMP tool
  * LaughingSkull - 2D map missing narration restoration idea

+Special thanks:
+ * Adrian "Arohk's Twin" Smith - for keeping the BoD subforum alive over at Arokh's Lair
+ * Everyone who worked on Blade of Darkness with Rebel Act Studios
+ * SNEG, FireFalcom, General Arcade - for bringing back the game from abandonware status and the parts of the re-release that aren't horrible
+ * Prospero - for the many tutorials, absolutely immense amount of information posted over the years, Fugitive series of custom levels (arguably some of the best the game has ever seen) and overall just being an absolute living legend in this tiny community.
+ * All of the forgotten BoDders out there - JoshDahlby, IronLord, Masklin, BigTruck, Reality3D, SirRandom and many others who have been instrumental in modding the game, but have since left the community.

 The following people have not made any direct contributions to Titanium, but have nevertheless served as a great inspiration for all the work done here.
 If you are one of them, it's likely you have never spoken to me or are aware of my existence.